openharmony/docs/en/application-dev/reference/apis/js-apis-pointer.md

 setTouchpadPointerSpeed(speed: number): Promise\<void>

-Sets the cursor moving speed of the touchpad.
+Sets the mouse pointer moving speed of the touchpad.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.MultimodalInput.Input.Pointer